MyAllianceAus/NSW-Small-Business-Energy-Alliance/_posts/2025-February-27-submission-to-aer.markdown

 ---
-layout page
+layout: \blog
-posts  Embedded Network Tenants in the Australian NEM
+title:  Embedded Network Tenants in the Australian NEM
 ---
 **Embedded Network Tenants in the Australian National Electricity Market (NEM)**